-Using CBD for anxiety is a great, natural way to reduce the annoying anxiety symptoms that destroy the lives of so many.
+Using CBD for anxiety can be a great, natural way to reduce the anxiety symptoms that destroy the lives of so many.
 Here’s how it works.

 I am writing this post firstly because I’ve experienced, firsthand, the effects of CBD for social anxiety.
-The calm feeling floods your mind but you don’t get high at all and there are literally little-to-no side effects if you get your dosage right.
+A calm feeling floods my mind but I don’t get high at all and there are literally little-to-no side effects if I get my dosage right.

-The surge of positivity hits you like a towing truck and you’re off about your regular day, like nothing has ever troubled you before.
+The surge of positivity hits me like a tow-truck and I’m off about my regular day, like nothing has ever troubled me before.

-The only downside is that you have to re-medicate every couple of hours.
+The only downside is that I have to re-medicate every couple of hours.

 Or is that a downside?

-When it comes to using marijuana for treating anxiety, the good news doesn’t end just there, because CBD has this same effect on all anxiety disorders, from generalized anxiety disorder (GAD), to PTSD and specific phobias.
+The good news doesn’t end there, because studies suggest that CBD can have this same effect on all anxiety disorders, from generalized anxiety disorder (GAD), to PTSD and specific phobias.

-As you can see, I am very passionate about promoting CBD as a cure for many diseases but I will not use my own subjective opinion to pitch you this natural compound.
+I am passionate about promoting CBD as a treatment for anxiety disorders but I won’t simply use my subjective experience to pitch this to you.

-In fact, I analyzed every single CBD study as well as hundreds of user experiences in order to compile all available information into 5 bite sized chunks that will help you make an objective decision for your treatment.
+In fact, I’ve analyzed every single CBD study I could find, as well as hundreds of user experiences, and compiled all the information into five bite sized chunks that will help you make an objective decision about your treatment.